mbostock/file-source/README.md

 var file = require("file-source");
 ```

-To read a file in two parts, and then close it safely:
+To read a file *hello* in two parts, and then close it safely:

 ```js
 var hello = file.source();